xie-1399/Light-RISC-V/README.md

-# Light-RISCV
+# LightCore
-Build your RISC-V CPU in one night with SpinalHDL
+Build your light RISC-V CPU in one night with SpinalHDL